 You should review your estate planning any time there has been a significant change in your personal or financial situation, as well as any time there has been a significant change in the laws which may affect your estate planning.
 Even if you are not aware of any such significant changes, it is advisable to review your estate planning at least every five years.
-The landscape shifted in January 2013, and all pre 2013 plans should be reviewed to make sure your estate planning goals will be achieved in the most tax efficient manner.
+There have been major shifts in estate tax laws in both 2013, and recently in 2018, and it would be wise to contact an attorney to understand whether those shifts impacted your planning, and it's time to revise.